Introduction to Requirement Traceability Matrix

 - Defects should be properly entitled in the matrix, with proper ID.

-RTM (Requirement traceability matrix), is the best way to fulfill all the requirement of the client in the project, with that if any defect is detected during the test, it is removed from the process so that it will not harm the project further.
+RTM (Requirement traceability matrix) is the best way to fulfill all the requirements of the client in the project, that if any defect is detected during the test, it is removed from the process so that it will not harm the project further.
 By and then, this is an effective tool for project evaluation.
-The thinking that required while making the matrix is that the matrix will show all the specification or requirement of the project and all the test coverage should be mentioned properly in the matrix apart from that the defect ID should be proper and should relevant to the requirement in which this is found.
-The data should be analyzed properly and a separate report should be made, that why these defects are occurring and how the scope of these defects should be eliminated.
+The thinking that is required while making the matrix is that the matrix will show all the specifications or requirements of the project, and all the test coverage should be mentioned properly in the matrix; apart from that, the defect ID should be proper and should be relevant to the requirement in which this is found.
+The data should be analyzed properly, and a separate report should be made that why these defects are occurring and how the scope of these defects should be eliminated.
 These things make the project evaluation strong as well as the execution of the project will also be simple.
-So, at last, we can say that a good RTM is the trailer of the good project.
+So, at last, we can say that a good RTM is the trailer of a good project.

-This has been a guide to Requirement Traceability Matrix with example.
-Here we discussed the concept, types, test coverage, and how to create a Requirement Traceability Matrix With examples.
+This has been a guide to Requirement Traceability Matrix.
+Here we discussed the concept, types, test coverage, and how to create a requirement traceability matrix with examples.
 You can also go through our other suggested articles to learn more –